Meet the New Boss (Supernatural)

 "Meet the New Boss" is the first episode of the paranormal drama television series Supernaturals season 7, and the 127th overall.
-The episode was written by showrunner Sera Gamble and directed by Philip Sgriccia.
+The episode was written by showrunner Sera Gamble and directed by Phil Sgriccia.
 It was first broadcast on September 23, 2011 on The CW.
 In the episode, Castiel decides to go fix the world's problems as their new "God".
 However, he is being taunted by new evil forces known as the Leviathans.
 Meanwhile, Sam is now having hallucinations about his time in Lucifer's Cage.

 Plot

 Picking up exactly where the season 6 finale finished, Castiel (Misha Collins) proclaims himself to be the new God and tells Sam (Jared Padalecki), Dean (Jensen Ackles) and Bobby Singer (Jim Beaver) to bow and profess their love for him or be killed.
 When he sees that they only do it out of fear, he leaves to fix wrongs in the world.
 Sam begins to suffer hallucinations due to the torture he endured in Lucifer's Cage.

 Castiel goes to Heaven and kills all the angels that sided with Raphael, before starting to chastise false preachers and hear voices in his head.
 He goes to Crowley (Mark A. Sheppard) to make a trade, he will receive souls and he will reinstate Crowley's position as King of Hell.
 Seeing he can't refuse, Crowley accepts.
 In an attempt to stop Castiel, the Winchesters and Bobby summon Crowley to give them information to attempt to bind Death (Julian Richings) so he can kill Castiel.

 The ritual takes place and Death is bound.
 Castiel then appears, ready to kill them for their betrayal.
 Death then explains to Castiel that he consumed the Leviathans from the Purgatory, the first beasts created by God but locked in Purgatory as they were a threat to humanity.
 Castiel then disappears and while trying to punish a senator, the entities make him kill her entire staff.
 Death decides to help them stop Castiel, stating he will cause an eclipse to open a door to Purgatory so the souls can return.

 Realizing his powers are beyond his control, Castiel goes to Sam and Dean for help.
 While alone, Sam is taunted by Lucifer (Mark Pellegrino), who tries to convince Sam that he never left the Cage and he's currently giving him false hope through mental torture.
 Dean and Bobby open the door to the Purgatory as Castiel lets out the souls.
 Once the door closes, Castiel returns to normal, but the Leviathans are revealed to have remained inside his body.
 Castiel, now possessed by the Leviathans, attacks Dean and says, "this is going to be so much fun".